ayda-O/ayda-O/README.md

 I'm an applied math graduate with interests in data analysis, programming, and problem-solving.

-⚡ Fun fact: I like goats and donkeys
+⚡ Fun fact: I like goats

 🌱 I’m currently learning C++